 - Branches and a dry space

-- A paint scraper—you can get a simple little one like mine here.
+- A paint scraper—like this one here.

 - Small hand-held saw—see one here—and a miter saw (not completely necessary, but we needed to trim some thick branches down).